almant12/light-validation/README.md

-# almantZod
+# Light Validation

 This npm package has just been created.
 In the future, we plan to add more validation rules and features to enhance its functionality.
 Stay tuned for updates!

 ##

-`almantZod` is a lightweight JavaScript validation library inspired by Zod, providing flexible validation rules for strings, integers, email, password and object schemas.
+`Light Validation` is a lightweight JavaScript validation library inspired by Zod, providing flexible validation rules for strings, integers, email, password and object schemas.
 Use `StringValidator`, `IntegerValidator`, `EmailValidator`, `PasswordValidator` and `ObjectSchema` to perform custom validations on your data, with easy-to-read error messages.

 ## Installation